There are 4 ways in which goods can move across the border:

 Check with your carrier (ferry/shipping line) as, on some routes into the Netherlands and Belgium, the ferry operator performs the ENS procedures on behalf of the haulier.
 Safety and security data must be provided at the time of the booking.

-To allow for the impact of the coronavirus (COVID-19) pandemic, safety and security export declarations on goods exported from GB are also waived for 3 months, up to 31 March 2021, for 2 categories of movements:
+Safety and security export declarations on goods exported from GB are temporarily waived until 30 September 2021, for 2 categories of movements:

 - empty pallets, containers and vehicles moved under a transport contract to the EU (or to other countries for which pre-departure declarations were not required before 1 January 2021)